diversen/pebble-framework/README.md

 A simple and small php framework / library.

-The framework aims at being quite small with only a few classes and methods.
-It aims at being as simple as possible but no simpler than that.
+The framework aims at being as simple as possible but no simpler than that.

 # Documentation